 If you’re a regular user (not an administrator) who needs to use the Oracle Cloud Infrastructure resources that your company owns, contact your administrator to set up a user ID for you.
 The administrator can confirm which compartment or compartments you should be using.

-Oracle Cloud Infrastructure enables you to expand the storage available for your Compute instances with the following services:
+You can expand the storage that's available for your Compute instances with the following services:

-Block Volume: Enables you to dynamically provision and manage block volumes that you can attach to one or more Compute instances.
+Block Volume: Lets you dynamically provision and manage block volumes that you can attach to one or more Compute instances.
 See Overview of Block Volume for more information.
-For how to attach block volumes to Compute instances, see Attaching a Volume and Attaching a Volume to Multiple Instances.
+For steps to attach block volumes to Compute instances, see Attaching a Volume and Attaching a Volume to Multiple Instances.

-Object Storage: An internet-scale, high-performance storage platform that enables you to store an unlimited amount of unstructured data of any content type.
+Object Storage: An internet-scale, high-performance storage platform that lets you store an unlimited amount of unstructured data of any content type.
 This storage is regional and not tied to any specific Compute instance.
 See Overview of Object Storage for more information.

-Archive Storage: A storage platform that enables you to store an unlimited amount of unstructured data of any content type that doesn't require instantaneous data retrieval.
+Archive Storage: A storage platform that lets you store an unlimited amount of unstructured data of any content type that doesn't require instantaneous data retrieval.
 This storage is regional and not tied to any specific Compute instance.
 See Overview of Archive Storage for more information.

 See Service Limits for a list of applicable limits and instructions for requesting a limit increase.
 To set compartment-specific limits on a resource or resource family, administrators can use compartment quotas.